Ben-Baert/flutter_listentocontacts/README.md

 This plugin allows you to listen to changes to the user's contacts.

-It uses a `ContentObserver` in Android and the `NotificationCenter` in iOS.
+It uses a `ContentObserver` in Android and the `NotificationCenter` observer in iOS.

+It does **not** tell you what contact has been added/edited/deleted.
+It only tells you that some change has been made to the cotacts.

+If you want to know what change has been made, then you will have to query the contacts yourself.
+You may also need to maintain a copy in a local database to compare to.

 ## Getting Started